ZachariahRosenberg/Acris-EDA/README.md

 This project is just beginning and will be updated as we progress.

-*If the github notebook viewer doesn't load, the notebook can be viewed via Jupyter's online [nbviewer: Acris-EDA](https://nbviewer.jupyter.org/github/ZachariahRosenberg/Acris-EDA/blob/master/Acris%20EDA.ipynb)*
+*This notebook can be viewed via Jupyter's online [nbviewer: Acris-EDA](https://nbviewer.jupyter.org/github/ZachariahRosenberg/Acris-EDA/blob/master/Acris%20EDA.ipynb)*